NOW SIGNING UP NEW INDIVIDUAL AND couples therapy CLIENTS

 • Respect of your time, money, resources

 You can make that happen with Quality Counseling of New England’s relationship counseling.
-We use Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) and our experience helping thousands of people like you to get you to your goals.
+We use Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Emotionally Focused Therapy (EFT) in our one-on-one sessions.
+Our experience helping thousands of people like you will help you to reach your goals.
+In 2026, we’re expanding our Emotionally Focused Couples Therapy (EFCT), a type of Emotionally Focused Therapy (EFT) based on Attachment Theory.
+In person it’s marriage counseling RI or counseling for any type of couple.
+Online, its couples counseling in CT, IN, MA, NY, OH, or RI.
+Join us.

 Are any of these relationship pains dragging you down: